-A mineral rich natural shampoo and spa treatment for your hair made with nourishing organic oils and butters.
-Dead Sea mud and rhassoul clay can be very beneficial for hair in the same way it can be beneficial for skin.
+A mineral-rich natural shampoo and spa treatment for your hair made with nourishing organic oils and butters.
+Dead Sea mud and rhassoul clay can be very beneficial for hair in the same way they can be beneficial for the skin.
 It removes impurities to leave hair super-clean.

 - Rhassoul clay

 - helps restore luster to over-processed, overworked, and dull hair

 - cleans by removing excess oils without removing all of the natural protective sebum

 - enhances volume; and leaves hair soft, shiny and healthy